AlloyceOloo/go_microservices/README.md

 ![use case exp](exp.png)

 This project demonstrates a microservices-based architecture designed with scalability and modularity in mind.
-The system is containerized with Docker and leverages Apache Kafka for asynchronous messaging between services.
+The system is containerized with Docker and leverages Apache Kafka for asynchronous messaging between services.</n>

-Services
+<h2>Services</h2></n>
 Admin, Ambassador, and Checkout Frontends:
-Interface layers interacting with the core application logic.
+Interface layers interacting with the core application logic. </n>

-Core Application Service (Go + Docker):
+<h2>Core Application Service (Go + Docker):</h2></n>
 Central backend logic written in Go, containerized using Docker.
-It handles data persistence via MySQL and communicates with other microservices through Kafka.
+It handles data persistence via MySQL and communicates with other microservices through Kafka.</n>

-Email Microservice (Go + Docker):
+<h2>Email Microservice (Go + Docker):</h2></n>
 A dedicated service for sending transactional emails.
-It consumes messages from Kafka to trigger email events asynchronously.
+It consumes messages from Kafka to trigger email events asynchronously.</n>

-Integration
+<h2>Integration</h2></n>
 Database: MySQL is used for structured data storage.

 Kafka: Manages asynchronous communication between services, ensuring loose coupling and high throughput.